michaelphillips4/meditation_timer/README.md

 Pull the code locally.
 I use npm serve to create a server https://www.npmjs.com/package/serve but you can use any local server you like.

-## Deployment

-The git hub branch main will deploy the code to AWS Amplify at the url https://meditationtimer.orca-tools.com/ and https://www.meditationintervaltimer.co.uk/